For 2017, SBI is tentatively scheduled for May 30 - August 3, with no classes July 3-4, in observance of Independence Day.

-Tuition for SBI 2016 is $11,500 and includes books, the use of a financial calculator, the use of a laptop computer if needed, and a subscription to the Wall Street Journal.
+Proposed tuition for SBI 2017 is $13,000 and includes books, the use of a financial calculator, the use of a laptop computer if needed, and a subscription to the Wall Street Journal.
 For students accepted into the program, a non-refundable deposit of $500 is required upon enrollment; this deposit is applied against the program's tuition.
 Additional charges apply if students choose to live on campus.
 For deposit information, please click here.

 There is no financial aid available through SBI.
 Questions concerning additional grants and loans through PELL, Parents PLUS or other funding sources should be addressed to the Office of Financial Assistance.
 Students from institutions other than Villanova University should contact their respective financial assistance office.

 Students have the opportunity to enhance their SBI experience by living on Villanova’s campus.
 This residential component expands the learning environment beyond the walls of the classroom and facilitates group discussions and team projects.
 Please contact the Office of Residence Life to learn more about housing options.
 Villanova has also earned recognition for the quality and variety of its campus dining options.
 While living on campus is encouraged, it is not mandatory.
 Students are free to make their own arrangements for housing and meals.
 The cost of room and board (meals) for SBI 2017 is approximately $3,000.
 The meal plan includes 19 meals/week and $50 in points for the 10-week period.